StohanzlMart/Broadfork/README.md

 (c)2021 meadowcreature.com

 ## Why
-* We want a locally made and stirdy broadfork.
+* We want a stirdy broadfork.
-* We want to own the process information so we can produce broadforks if desired.
+* We want to own the process information so we can produce broadforks locally if desired (they are heavy and hard to transport safely).

-Ich denke, Erich hat erwähnt, dass ein befreundeter Betrieb die in Kleinserie hergestellt hat.
-Ist jetzt nicht super aufwändig das zusammenzuschweißen.

 ## What
 We need a fablab or company to make our tool and for that we need plans.